LoginRadius/docs/content/references/javascript-library/advanced-customizations/index.md

   **Sample Code**:

-  Refer to the following code exmaple to implement Account linking using APIs:
+  Refer to the following code example to implement Account linking using APIs:

   ```html
   <!DOCTYPE html>